 How are the teams selected?

 There are two ways that a team can earn a bid to the NCAA tournament.
 The 32 Division I conferences all receive an automatic bid, which they each award to the team that wins the postseason conference tournament.
 Regardless of how a team performed during the regular season, if they are eligible for postseason play and win their conference tournament, they receive a bid to the NCAA tournament.
 These teams are known as automatic qualifiers.
+There are 31 of these in the 2021 season because the Ivy League did not conduct a winter season.

 The second avenue for an invitation is an at-large bid.
 The selection committee (more on them in a second) convenes on Selection Sunday, after all regular season and conference tournament games are played, and decides which 36 teams that are not automatic qualifiers have the pedigree to earn an invitation to the tournament.
+There are 37 of these in 2021.

 What is the March Madness selection committee?